luqhak1m/MMU-talent-showcase-Group_AF/README.md

 Open Command Prompt as Administrator (Start → search for cmd → right-click → Run as Administrator).
 Paste and run the above commands.

+##

+Add feedback must be done using User, admin cannot